 - Find the study environment and techniques that work for you.
 Personally, for each subject, I had different environments to keep me motivated.
 For English, I couldn’t plan or write an essay without my Beethoven classical music playing in the background, whereas, with maths, I needed my room to be dead silent to concentrate.
 Your ideal environment may be the library, your backyard, the living room or even on your kitchen bar (but be careful with that one).
 I also found that large study groups were not effective for me; however, I had a great study partner for English who motivated me to study.
-Another thing I used to help me concentrate was an app that would lock your phone and break down your study sessions into whatever time you wanted (the Pomodoro technique).
+Another thing I used to help me concentrate was an app that would lock my phone and break down my study sessions into whatever time I wanted (the Pomodoro technique).
 There are a million and one techniques you can use.
 You just need to find the one that would work for you!

 - If you need help, ask for it!
-Every student, no matter what level they are on, has struggled in various topics and questions.
-But that is the process of learning, and the band 6 students are the ones who struggled but quickly sought for help.
+Every student, no matter what level they are on, has struggled with various topics and questions.
+But that is the process of learning, and the band 6 students are the ones who struggled but quickly sought help.
 Again, English was my weakest subject.
-My essay marks ranged from 10-13/20 at the beginning to mid Year 12, and I didn’t seem to be improving no matter how hard I tried.
+My essay marks ranged from 10-13/20 at the beginning to mid-Year 12, and I didn’t seem to be improving no matter how hard I tried.
 As well as consulting with my teacher on lunch breaks or after school, I attended English tutoring.
 It was only around 2 or 3 months before the HSC that I started to see myself improving.
-I now realise that if it weren’t for the feedback I received from my teachers and tutor, I would have never got the marks I wanted at the end.
+I now realise that if it weren’t for the feedback I received from my teachers and tutor, I would have never got the marks I wanted in the end.